edcasan/python-api-challenge/README.md

 Randomly select at least 500 unique (non-repeat) cities based on latitude and longitude.
 Perform a weather check on each of the cities using a series of successive API calls.
-Include a print log of each city as it's being processed with the city number and city name.
-Save a CSV of all retrieved data and a PNG image for each scatter plot.
+Include a print log of each city as it's being processed with the city number and city name, Save a CSV of all retrieved data and a PNG image for each scatter plot.

 Using jupyter-gmaps and the Google Places API creation a heat map that displays the humidity for every city,